cal/defaultcalendar/README.md

-defaultbrowser
+defaultcalendar
 ==============

-Command line tool for setting the default browser (HTTP handler) in macOS X.
+Command line tool for setting the default calendar (.ical handler) in macOS X.

 Install
 -------